CN8VX/Dashboard_SvxReflector_by_CN8VX/README.md

 The Dashboard SvxReflector by CN8VX can be viewed on PCs, tablets, and smartphones.
 You can switch between LIGHT MODE and DARK MODE by simply clicking the button on the Dashboard page.

+## Modifications Made:
+- Customization of the `index.php` file.
+- Consolidation and organization of CSS files for themes into a single folder for better management.
+- Project file reorganization:
+  - Creation of `icon`, `img`, `include`, and `scripts` folders for a cleaner and more organized file structure, making resource management easier.

 ## INSTALLATION:

 ### Step 1: Configuring the `svxreflector.conf` file